Emergence of long-range force laws from classical particle exchange: Model

 For $v \ll c$, the massive particles do not move appreciably during one collision cycle.
 Let $r\,$ denote the instantaneous separation distance between the massive particles.
 Beginning with the mediating particles at the origin, one cycle requires each particle to cover a distance $\frac{r}{2}\,$ to collide with the massive particles and then another distance of $\frac{r}{2}\,$ to return to the origin.
 Thus, a single collision cycle associated with a momentum transfer $\delta p\,$ requires a time

 The average force experienced by each massive particle is then

-The validity of this crude estimate will be examined more carefully in the next section, but for now it serves to make the results in Fig.~\ref{fig:loglog} appear rather plausible.
-One might worry about the implications of an inverse-linear force law, since this could potentially be associated with a logarithmic potential energy function, just as in the case of two uniformly charged wires of infinite length.\cite{GriffithsEM} In the case of point particles, the potential does not asymptotically approach a constant value at large distances and should result in ever-increasing speeds as the massive particles move farther away from each other.
-This does not appear consistent with the model, as the mechanism for momentum does not allow the mediating particles to travel faster than speed $c$, so the speeds of the massive particles should be bounded by this limit.
-The resolution of this apparent paradox will be addressed below where we must refine the simulation method in order to access much longer times.
+The validity of this crude estimate will be examined more carefully in the next section, but for now it serves to make the results in figure~\ref{fig:loglog} appear rather plausible.
+Here, the result depends on $v \ll c$ so that the massive particles do not move appreciably during a collision cycle.
+To examine the validity of~(\ref{eq:force}) more systematically and probe the high-velocity limit of the model, we must refine the simulation method in order to access much longer times.